evolvingweb/chef-deploy-drupal/README.md

 This recipes ensures that the directories `<deploy_dir>/<project_name>` and `<deploy_dir>/<project_name>/<drupal_root_dir>` are created.

-#### `deplpoy-drupal::prepare`
+#### `deplpoy-drupal::install`
-Prepares the machine for Drupal installation: configures apache vhost, and if necessary, creates Drupal MySQL user with appropriate privileges, and, again, if necessary, creates an empty Drupal database.
+Installs Drupal and utility scripts on the machine: configures apache vhost, if necessary, creates Drupal MySQL user with appropriate privileges, and, populates the database (first, if dump file is provided, otherwise with `drush site-install`).

 This recipe ensures that:
 * MySQL recognizes a user with username `<db_user>`, identified by `<db_pass>`.
 The user is granted **all** privileges on the database `db_name`.
 * Apache has a virtual host bound to port `<apache_port>` with the name `<project_name>`.
 The virtual host has its root directory at `<drupal_root>`.

-Additionally, this
+* Drupal root directory contains valid credentials to connect to its database.
+A `settings.local.php` file is generated according to Drupal version and provided credentials. *Note*: `settings.php` is created and configured to include `settings.local.php` *only if* the provided code base does not include a `settings.php` file (typically only happens if Drupal is downloaded).

-recipe installs two utility bash scripts under `/usr/local/bin/`:
+Additionally, this recipe installs two utility bash scripts under `/usr/local/bin/`:

-* `drupal-perm`: fixes the fily system permissions and ownership of the project directory (automatically invoked in the `install` recipe).
-Refer to the description of the `deploy-drupal::install` recipe, below, for more information about the behavior of this script.
+* `drupal-perm`: fixes the fily system permissions and ownership of the project directory (automatically invoked after database population).
 * `drupal-reset`: takes a `drush archive-dump` of the existing Drupal site, and reverts the system back to its state prior to Drupal
 installation: destroys project directory at `<project_root>`, drops the Drupal Database `<db_name>` and MySQL user `<db_user>`.

-#### `deploy-drupal::install`
-Makes sure that the Drupal site is connected to a Drupal database.
-Drush site-install is used **only** if the loaded (or downloaded) site does not have valid credentials **and** if the database `<db_name>` is entirely empty (no tables).

-It also populates the database if a database dump is found at `sql_dump`.
-This attribute can be an absolute path in local file system (for example, when you do not have an existing project), or relative to the project root (and therefore sought at `<project_root>/<sql_dump>`).
-Again, the database dump is **only** used if the `<db_name>` MySQL database is entirely empty.
+Note that `drush site-install` is used **only** if the the database `<db_name>` is entirely empty (no tables) and no database dump file is provided (or the dump file is empty). `site-install` is not invoked for generating credentials in `settings.php`. *Note*: The database dump is used *only if* the `<db_name>` MySQL database is entirely empty.

-After installation, this recipe will run an optional bash script that you might provide under `post_install_script`, which, similar to `sql_load_file`, can be absolute or relative to project root.
+After installation, this recipe will optionally run a bash script that you might provide as the attribute `['deploy-drupal']['install']['script']`.

 After installation, the expected state is as follows:

 1. The installed Drupal site recognizes `<admin_user>` (with password `<admin_pass>`) as "user one".
 1. The following directory structure holds in the provisioned machine:
-    - `/var/shared/sites/<project_name>`
+    - `<project_root>`
         - `<drupal_root>`
             - `index.php`
             - `includes`